Connecticut Military and Veterans Benefits

 Rocky Hill, CT 06067

 For more information regarding the certification process, please call 860-616-3683.
-For questions regarding state contract bidding please call 860-713-5095.
+For questions regarding state contract bidding please call 860-616-3685.

-Connecticut Veteran-Owned Micro Business Certification Information and Application
+Connecticut Veteran-Owned Micro Business Certification Information

 Learn more about Connecticut Veteran Preference when Bidding for State Contracts

-Leave for Connecticut State Employees for Military Duty: State employees who are Service members in a reserve component of the U.S. Armed Forces are authorized 30 days per year of military leave with pay for military duty.
+Leave for Connecticut State Employees for Military Duty: State employees who are Service members serving in a reserve component of the U.S. Armed Forces are authorized 30 days per year of military leave with pay for military duty.

 Service members on military leave cannot lose leave, holidays, promotion potential or continued employment.

 Who is eligible for Leave for Connecticut State Employees for Military Duty Leave for Military Duty?
-State employees who are Service members in the National Guard, or the U.S. Armed Forces Reserves are eligible for military leave.
+State employees who are Service members serving in the National Guard, or the U.S. Armed Forces Reserves are eligible for military leave.

 Learn more about Leave for Connecticut State Employees for Military Duty